 The Software Installer tool of Systems Manager is a very powerful mechanism by which one may install any software capable of running in the background on macOS, and any software on Windows.
 A less-known function of this is that Dashboard users are not limited to using just installers as payloads, and can instead run any supported file type as an arbitrary file.
 This guide will walk through the basics of setting up a scripting deployment on macOS and Windows using freely available tools.

 This article provides an example of how scripts can be deployed with software installer.
 Please note that our Support team cannot provide assistance with setting up your own script deployment, or using third-party package building tools.

 Deploying a Script on macOS

 The mechanism by which this works on macOS is by creating a .pkg file using a pre- or post-installation script.
 We'll be using Packages as our example .pkg creator software, but any software which can create .pkgs which run silently are viable.

-NOTE: in most circumstances, you'll want to make sure to check "Disable auto-install" for script deployments, unless you're setting a telltale.
+NOTE: in most circumstances, you'll want to make sure to uncheck "Auto-install / auto-uninstall" for script deployments, unless you're setting a telltale.
 This can be done easily by generating a generic .app program from xcode (the default cocoa application is sufficient for this purpose), matching the program name in Dashboard to the one you're making, and having the package file install the .app into /Applications.